Totally4096/Python-ROT13/README.md

 # Python-ROT13
-this program implements the ROT13 cipher in python
+this script implements the ROT13 cipher in python

 ### What is a ROT13 cipher?
  &nbsp;&nbsp;&nbsp;A ROT13 cipher is a letter substitution cipher that replaces